-We have audited the financial statements of Tornator Oyj (business identity code 0162807-8) for the year ended 31 December 2023.
-The financial statements comprise the group and the parent company's balance sheet, income statement, statement of comprehensive income, statement of changes in equity, cash flow statement and notes, which include material accounting policy information and other explanatory information.
+We have audited the financial statements of Tornator Oyj (business identity code 0162807-8) for the year ended 31 December 2024.
+The financial statements comprise the group and the parent company's balance sheet, income statement, statement of comprehensive income, statement of changes in equity, statement of cash flows and notes, which include material accounting policy information and other explanatory information.